dafny-lang/dafny/Source/DafnyStandardLibraries/src/DafnyStdLibs/EnableNonLinearArithmetic/JSON/JSON.md

 ## What is verified?

-The zero-copy serializer is proved sound and complete against a simple functional specification found in [`ConcreteSyntax.Spec.dfy`](ConcreteSyntax.Spec.dfy).
-The low-level deserializer is proven sound, but not complete, against that same specification: if a value is deserialized successfully, then re-serializing recovers the original bytestring.
+The low-level (zero-copy) serializer is proven sound and complete against a simple functional specification found in [`ConcreteSyntax.Spec.dfy`](ConcreteSyntax.Spec.dfy).
+The high-level deserializer is proven sound, but not complete, against that same specification: if a value is deserialized successfully, then re-serializing recovers the original bytestring.

 ### Useful submodules